lucamathias/hashserver-task/README.md

-This is a simple client-server experiment, where the server holds a HashTable and the client can enqueue Operations for the server to perform.
+This is a simple client-server experiment, where the server holds a hash table and the client can enqueue operations for the server to perform.

-The communication between the client and the server happens via a MessageQueue located POSIX shared memory.
+The communication between the client and the server happens via a message queue located in POSIX shared memory.

 Server:

 The server keeps a hash table, storing key-value pairs (both <code>usize</code> in this example), in which collisions are avoided using buckets.
 The amount of buckets in the table is asked from the user at startup.
-To make multithreaded operations on the HashTable possible, each bucket possesses a read-write lock.
+To make multithreaded operations on the hash table possible, each bucket possesses a read-write lock.
 The server creates two shared memory regions, one to receive messages and one to send back responses.
 It then spawns a worker thread to dequeue incoming messages and perform the specified operations.
 If an operation requires a response, e.g., the <code>Read(key)</code> operation, it will enqueue the response in the outgoing message queue.
 The client can request n additional worker threads by sending <code>ThStart(n)</code> message or stop a thread by sending the <code>ThStop</code> message.
-The thread scaling is limited by the message queue, however, as it is locked by a mutex and therefore bottlenecks the speed at which new messages can be picked up.The server supports the following operations:
+The thread scaling is limited by the message queue, however, as it bottlenecks the speed at which new messages can be picked up.The server supports the following operations:
 <code>Insert(key, value), Read(key), Delete(key), Print(index), ThStart(n), ThStop, Quit
 </code>